Army & Air Force Exchange Service Honored By Latina Style as a Top Employer

-For the 16th straight year, the Army & Air Force Exchange Service has been named one of the best companies for Latinas by LATINA Style.
-Read more about the Exchange making the 2023 #LATINAStyle50 report: https://wp.me/p9Q7PG-2wl.
+DALLAS – For the 16th consecutive year, the Army & Air Force Exchange Service has been recognized as a top Latina employer by LATINA Style magazine.

+The LATINA Style 50 Report recognizes the top 50 employers committed to recruiting, retaining and promoting Latinas.

+“The Exchange is truly honored to receive this distinction from LATINA Style,” said Executive Vice President and Chief Logistics Officer Karen Stack, the Exchange’s highest-ranking Latina.
+“This recognition underscores the organization’s dedication to empowering Latina professionals as we champion diversity and provide opportunities for all.”

 |Date Taken: